Arizona Agriculture's GROUP GAP: A Collective Approach to Food Safety

 By Stewart Jacobson, Food Safety Projects Coordinator Agricultural Consultation and Training for Arizona Department of Agriculture: A relatively new voluntary auditing program has emerged from USDA’s Agricultural Marketing Service (AMS) called GROUP GAP.
 This is a collective effort of growers and farmers in a locale to reinforce their food safety commitments and brand their products for marketing.
 GHP/GAP (Good Handling Practices/Good Agricultural Practices) is a voluntary USDA/AMS audit verification program.
-GHP refers to those procedures used in post-harvest production while GAP refers to the growing of fresh fruits, vegetables and tree nuts.)
+GHP refers to those procedures used in post-harvest production while GAP refers to the growing of fresh fruits,

 There are currently 5 pilot projects in the U.S. with Arizona being the newest.
 One group in Missouri, Good Natured Family Farms, is the leader of the pack with 150 growers in their group.
 They have developed a workable program to include farms within 200 miles and Amish farmers who still use horse-drawn farming implements and do not have electricity or computers.